 Harry and Meghan hopeful talks on future roles end ‘sooner rather than later’

-It is understood meetings are ‘progressing well’, with UK and Canadian governments consulted.
+President Donald Trump made his first comments on the crisis, saying it was sad for the Queen.

-The Duke and Duchess of Sussex are “hopeful” discussions to find workable solutions for their future roles in the royal family can be concluded “sooner rather than later”, a source has said.
+The Duke and Duchess of Sussex hope talks over their future roles in the royal family can be concluded “sooner rather than later”, a source has said.

-It is understood the meetings are “progressing well” with UK and Canadian governments consulted.
+It is understood the meetings were “progressing well” with the UK and Canadian governments consulted.

 Speaking about the duke and duchess, the source told PA news agency: “They, like everyone, are hopeful this can all be worked out, sooner rather than later.